July 2016 Loan Application Defect Index

-The First American Loan Application Defect Index, which estimates the frequency of defects, fraudulence and misrepresentation in the information submitted in mortgage loan applications, decreased 1.4 percent in June as compared with May and decreased by 12.2 percent as compared with June 2015.
-The Defect Index, which reflects estimated mortgage loan defect rates over time, by geography and by loan type, is down 29.4 percent from the high point of risk in October 2013.
+The First American Loan Application Defect Index, which estimates the frequency of defects, fraudulence and misrepresentation in the information submitted in mortgage loan applications, decreased 2.8 percent in July as compared with June and decreased 16.7 percent as compared with July 2015.
+The Defect Index, which reflects estimated mortgage loan defect rates over time, by geography and by loan type, is down 31.4 percent from the high point of risk in October 2013.

 States with the highest year-over-year increase in defect frequency:

 - North Dakota (+11.9%)

 - Missouri (+5.6%)